Alain Geiger

-Alain Geiger (born 5 November 1960) is a Swiss international football manager and a former defender.
-He is the current manager for Servette FC.
+Alain Geiger (born 5 November 1960) is a Swiss football manager and a former player.
+He most recently managed Servette FC, leading them to a Champions League qualifying spot and a second-place finish in the championship.

-He played mainly as a centre-back despite being only 1.80m in a career that lasted 20 years, and made 112 appearances at international level, being Switzerland's second most capped player behind Heinz Hermann.
+He played mainly as a centre-back despite being only 1.80 m in a career that lasted 20 years, and made 112 appearances at the international level, being Switzerland national team's fifth most capped player.
 His son, Bastien, is also a professional footballer.

 Playing career

 Club

 Geiger started playing professionally in 1977 with FC Sion.
 He played just two matches in his first season but by 1978, he was a first-team regular in the side that went on to win the Swiss Cup in 1980.

-In 1981, he signed for Servette FC, who were one of Switzerland's most successful teams at the time, and became an invaluable player for both club and country.
+In 1981, he signed for Servette, who were one of Switzerland's most successful teams at the time, and became an invaluable player for both club and country.
 He helped the club win the 1984 Swiss Cup, defeating Lausanne Sports 1–0 after extra time in the final, and the league title in 1985.
 An aspiring Neuchâtel Xamax side acquired his services in 1986, and he helped it win the national championship during the only two seasons he played for them, 1986–87 and 1987–88.

-A move to France was on the cards next for Geiger, as he signed for AS Saint-Étienne during the Summer of 1988.
+A move to Ligue 1 was on the cards next for Geiger, as he signed for Saint-Étienne during the Summer of 1988.
 He was a big hit and a first-team regular at Stade Geoffroy-Guichard, but opted for a return to Switzerland and Sion, in 1990.
 During his second spell, he saw the form of his life as he became captain for both club and the country.
 He lifted the league trophy for the fourth time in his career as Sion were crowned champions in 1991–92.

-In 1995, Geiger signed for Grasshopper Club Zürich, where he finishing his career after a further two seasons, having played 496 Swiss first division matches, with 38 goals.
+In 1995, Geiger signed for Grasshoppers, where he finishing his career after a further two seasons, having played 496 Swiss first division matches, with 38 goals.

 International

-Geiger made his international debut in Switzerland's 2–1 defeat to England at Wembley Stadium, on 19 November 1980, and went on to be capped 112 times and score five goals, between 1980 and 1996, five appearances short of midfielder Heinz Hermann.
+Geiger made his international debut in Switzerland's 2–1 defeat to England at Wembley Stadium, on 19 November 1980, and went on to be capped 112 times and score five goals, between 1980 and 1996.

 His last match was also against England, in a 1–1 draw at Euro 1996, on 8 June.
 He captained his country at both this competition and the 1994 FIFA World Cup in the United States, usually being accompanied at centre-back by Dominique Herr.